This is this, and that is that, and now it's my turn to talk.

 Santa Baby 2: Christmas Maybe – Santa’s daughter (Jenny McCarthy) is tapped by her old pops to take over the family business, but is torn between her awesome life in NYC and making millions of children happy.

 Santa Claus Conquers the Martians – It sounds like the martians are fed up with kids being so into Santa so they get the idea of kidnapping him (and a couple of kids) and bringing them back to Mars.
+Saving Santa - I've never seen this little digitally animated gem, but the reviews are pretty great - it turns out, you'll find out how Santa delivers all those presents!
+Scrooged - Hooray!
+One of my favorite Bill Murray movies ever - he plays a modern (in 1988) version of Ebenezer Scrooge, every bit of this movie is spot-on funny and just enough heart warming!

-Santa Claus: The Movie – One of the elves defects and starts working for an evil toy baron who wants to put Santa out of business (how dare he!!?!?!?).
 Search for Santa Paws, The - If you liked Santa Buddies, you definitely want to watch this prequel!
 If your children like Santa Buddies, and you need an hour and a half to enjoy a couple of glasses of wine, then they definitely need to watch this!

 Traveler, The - I'm not sure if Christmas is anything more than a setting in this very poorly rated movie starring Val Kilmer.
 One of us should watch it - I'm nominating you.